openjdk/jfx-tests/README.md

 # JFX-Tests

-This repository contains the tests and tools for Java FX.
+This repository contains the tests and tools for JavaFX.

 ## Layout

 - tools - test tools
 - tools/Jemmy - JemmyFX tool and accompanying tools.
 - bigapps - test suites based on using real world applications.[Not working yet]